catfoolyou/Block-Bypass/README.md

 Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.
 The easiest way to crack FCPS chromebooks would be via [this method](https://github.com/CaenJones/Chromebook-Testing/blob/main/README.md) (Mirror available [here](https://github.com/catfoolyou/Block-Bypass/blob/main/Chromebooks.md) in case the site gets taken down or it's blocked.)

+The method described there does not actually work, the only way to kill Lightspeed agent on an FCPS chromebook is as follows:
+1) Open the task manager (esc + the circle button)
+2) Go to the bottom and look for the green lightspeed agent icon
+3) Start spamming Enter to kill the extension (tabs will crash, but you can reopen them later)
+4) Repeat step 3 until the extension icon no longer appears in the list
+5) Go to a website you know that is blocked (such as [catfoolyou.github.io](https://catfoolyou.github.io)), If you did everything right the site should not be blocked.

 Another way to remove extensions like Lightspeed would be to use [ext-remover](https://github.com/3kh0/ext-remover), although the site is blocked so obtaining it could be a pain.

-The best way to jailbreak a school chromebook (although it is the hardest way) would be to use Sh1mmer.
+The best way to jailbreak a school chromebook (although it is the hardest way) would be to use Sh1mmer or [Cryptosmite](https://github.com/FWSmasher/CryptoSmite).
 All of the related sites are blocked, so use a proxy or a VPN.

 FCPS chromebook specs:
 https://cros.tech/device/drawper/